Jim PalmerJames Alvin Palmer

 Primary position: Pitcher

-A six-time all-star, Palmer was an excellent postseason pitcher who pitched in six World Series and won three rings, going 8-3, 2.61 between the World Series and the ALCS.
-When Palmer beat the Phillies in Game 3 of the 1983 World Series, he became the first pitcher in major league history to win a World Series game in three different decades.
+A six-time All-Star Game selection, Palmer was an excellent postseason pitcher who worked in six World Series and won three rings, going 8-3 with a 2.61 ERA in 17 postseason games between the World Series and the ALCS.
+When Palmer earned the win in Game 3 of the 1983 World Series against the Phillies, he became the first pitcher in major league history to win a World Series game in three different decades.
 He also threw a no-hitter against Oakland in 1969 and, remarkably, never surrendered a grand slam in his entire career.

 Year Inducted: 1990